flaschmurphy/sdc_term_1_proj_5/writeup.md

 ![black_car](./resources/black_car.png "Black Car")

+This was a strategy I took initially but eventually removed this line after further parameter tuning to make the white car more visible, and adding more training data as noted earlier.

 With regards to optimizing the classifier, as noted previously I tried using GridSearchCV to find the best parameters, but found that I was overfitting the data and not getting the best results.
 I also tried to find thresholds in the